paed01/llevel/README.md

 - `callback` - Callback function using the signature `function(err, important, level)` where:
   - `err` - decision failed, the error reason, otherwise `null`.
   - `important` - `boolean`, `true` if `level` is equally or more important than minimum level, otherwise `false`.
 If `level` is an array the most important level is compared to minimum level
-  - `level` - the most important level.
+  - `level` - the most important level from argument `level`.
 Especially interresting if `level` is an array